Little Stars Kinder brauchen Zukunft e.V.

 In 2015 we started supporting Kimtang, a mountain village near Langtang national park, with the reconstruction of a monastry which was destroyed during the 2015 earthquake.
 In addition we offer English lessons by one of our staff and lessons in Sambhota by a buddhist priest.
 Sambhota is the language used for prayer scripts.

-In 2016 we started another water project in Bauniyan near our project village of Balchaur in the western region of Nepal.
-This will provide clean drinking water to three schools after completion in spring 2017.
+In 2016 we started another water project in Simari near our project village of Balchaur in the western region of Nepal.
+After going operational in spring 2017 with the financial support of “Wasser fuer die Welt”, this provides clean drinking water to three schools.
+In 2018 we started building a women shelter in Simari for single mothers and their children.